SB 43 and CARE Court: Community FAQ

 Schizophrenia Spectrum Disorders:

-Other Psychotic Disorder including:
+Other Psychotic Disorders, including:

 You do not have to be homeless to qualify.
 A person must be 18 years or older to qualify.